What are the Best Full-Stack Developer Courses in 2025?

 3. Front-End Development

-- HTML/CSS: Used to structure and style web pages.
+- HTML/CSS: Structure and style web pages

-- JavaScript: How to add interactivity and dynamic behavior to web pages.
+- JavaScript: Add interactivity and dynamic behavior

 4. Back-End Development and Frameworks

-- Develop REST APIs for seamless communication between the client and server.
+- Develop REST APIs for client-server communication

-- Implement authentication and security best practices.
+- Implement authentication and security best practices

 5. Databases